Must be user with Organization > Currencies > Edit permission.

 Example Change Currency dialog:

 Note that for financial entries/monetary fields that have a date associated with them, that date will be used to identify the appropriate exchange rate.
-For any monetary fields (such as those shown on Details) that are not explicitly associated with a date, the exchange rate for the Current Date will be used.
+For any monetary fields (such as those shown on Details) we apply the exchange rate as follows: If the project has no Start Date the Schedule From Date will be used to get the exchange Rate.
+If the project has a Start Date the Start Date will be used to get the exchange rate.
 For task monetary fields, the task Start Date will be used to identify the appropriate exchange rate.

 Setting Project Currency from a Template